African Studies Center (ASC)

 The center is organized around five primary research initiatives— African Heritage and Humanities (AHHI), African Social Research (ASRI), Ethiopia-Michigan Collaborative Consortium (EMC2), Science, Technology, Engineering, and Mathematics (STEM-Africa), U-M African Presidential Scholars (UMAPS) Program—that have been funded separately by the Office of the President and different stakeholders on campus.

-We strive to support our students and faculty on the frontlines of learning and research; to steward our planet, our community, our campus.
-To do this, ASC needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the African Studies Center needs your support.